rl-institut/spice_ev/doc/source/charging_strategies_incentives.rst

 Flexible time windows
 ---------------------

 Based on the forecast grid situation, low tariff windows and high tariff windows are defined.
-If curtailment is forecast or feed-in outweighs load, these periods become low tariff windows.
+If curtailment of renewable power plants is forecast or feed-in outweighs load, these periods become low tariff windows.

 When using flexible time windows the flexible loads such as electric vehicles are charged with the tariff for grid friendly charging from the price sheet.
 Load peaks in low tariff time windows are not taken into account when determining the capacity related costs.
 The calculation of the capacity related costs is based exclusively on the power peaks in high-tariff windows.
-This way grid supply during times of curtailment or high feed-in is encouraged.
+This way grid supply during times of curtailment of renewable power plants or high feed-in is encouraged.

 The flexible time windows are only applied on flexible loads.
 The fixed load of a location is charged according to the state of art.